-Fussy eating is common among toddlers and considered a normal part of their development!
-However, if your little one is a fussy or picky eater, it can be a worrying time for you and other family members.
-There are lots of strategies that you can try at home, and in partnership with your childcare provider to support you in creating positive mealtimes!
+Fussy eating in toddlers is common and considered a normal part of their development.
+However, if your little one is a fussy or picky eater, it can be a worrying time for you and anyone helping to look after your child (such as their nursery or childminder).
+There are lots of strategies that you can try at home, and in partnership with your childcare provider, to support you in creating positive mealtimes!

 - An unwillingness to eat familiar foods